Skip to content Skip to footer

 Language

-English is the primary language spoken in Vancouver.
-However, due to its diverse population, you may also hear other languages spoken, such as Mandarin, Punjabi, and Tagalog.
+English is the primary language spoken in Vancouver, with a significant number of residents also speaking languages such as Mandarin, Punjabi, Tagalog, and Cantonese.

 Cost Of Living